How to Use Google Analytics and Search Console for Small Business

 - Traffic Acquisition -- where your best visitors come from (Google, Facebook, referrals, direct).

-- Engagement Overview -- which pages keep visitors interested (and which lose them fast).
+- Engagement Overview -- which pages keep visitors interested (and which ones lose them fast).
 Helps you prioritize content improvements.

 - Conversions -- how many users are performing key actions?
 (Calls, form submissions, or purchases).
 Your ultimate bottom-line measurement.